Cray-HPE/docs-csm/upgrade/1.0.1/Stage_0_Prerequisites.md

 ncn# kubectl get cm -n services cray-product-catalog -o json | jq -r '.data.csm' | tee csm-version.txt
 ```

-This check will also be conducted in the `prerequisites.sh` script listed below and will fail if the system is not running CSM-0.9.4, CSM-0.9.5, or CSM-1.0.0.
+This check will also be conducted in the `prerequisites.sh` script listed below and will fail if the system is not running CSM 0.9.4, CSM 0.9.5, or CSM 1.0.0.

 >**`IMPORTANT:`**
 >